shaz1409/indigital_task/brief.md

 2. **What you recognise** — concepts, libraries, modelling choices you've seen or used before.
 3. **What you'd research** — before you'd feel comfortable owning this codebase in production.
 4. **What you'd ask the previous analyst** — about decisions you can't infer from the code alone.
+5. **What you would add to the codebase** — future optimisation thoughts.

 You don't need to run anything.
 Read it like a code review.